Atahuri : A little piece of paradise

-Three things Robyn Renouf loves: the beach, travelling, meeting people and cooking.
-Sharon Stephenson discovers that all of these coalesce at Atahuri, the boutique Peka Peka lodge Robyn opened in 2012.
+Three things that Atahuri owner Robyn Renouf loves are the beach, meeting people and cooking.
+Writer Sharon Stephenson discovers that all of these coalesce at Atahuri, a boutique Peka Peka lodge.

 A little piece of paradise.

 Set across 7850m2 of beach-front land, the four luxury guest suites were designed by Auckland architect Ron Stevenson and each has a separate entrance and patio, offering guests complete seclusion.

 Sitting low in the sand dunes, Atahuri was designed to blend into its natural environment.
 Inside, it’s beachside chic-meets-modern luxury: concrete floors, sculptural lights and banks of windows to capture the coastal views.